YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 :CODE:`YDB_SEVERITY_FATAL` – The number corresponds to an error that terminated the process.

-:CODE:`YDB_SEVERITY_INFORMATION` – The number corresponds to an informational message.
+:CODE:`YDB_SEVERITY_INFORMATIONAL` – The number corresponds to an informational message.

 :CODE:`YDB_SEVERITY_SUCCESS` – The number corresponds to the successful